berkshelf/berkshelf/_includes/index.md

     $ vagrant up

+__Known Issue__: since shims are hard links to files on disk, changes to files will automatically be present in the shims directory.
+However, if a new file is added to a cookbook, it will not be present in the shims directory until the install command is run again.

 ## The Berksfile

 Dependencies are managed via the file `Berksfile`.
 The Berksfile is like Bundler's Gemfile.
 Entries in the Berskfile are known as sources.
 It contains a list of sources identifying what Cookbooks to retrieve and where to get them.